steeleduncan/eyot/docs/docs/control-flow.md

 }
 ```

-It must be given a boolean value as there are no type coercions.
+It requires a boolean value, as there are no type coercions to bool.
 E.g. You must write

 ```
 if x.length() != 0 {